emc-openstack/vnx-direct-driver/README_ISCSI.md

 * `attach_detach_batch_interval=<Number of seconds>`: Batch processing is enabled and worker threads will sleep <Number of seconds> for the requests to accumulate before it serve them in batch.

 ## Multiple iSCSI Target Portals
-When `use_multi_iscsi_portals=True`, Cinder driver can return multiple iSCSI target portals when attach a volume to a virtual machine instance.
-Nova is able to try alternative portals when multiple target portals returned, thus avoiding failure of single path unavailability.
+This is an experimental feature before OpenStack supports multiple iSCSI target portals officially.
+So it is subject to change later when OpenStack community finalizes the solution.

+When `use_multi_iscsi_portals=True` is given in the backend configuration, the API `initialize_connection()` can return all available iSCSI target portals as additional fields `target_iqns` and `target_portal` in `connection_info` struture besides existing `target_portal` and `target_iqn` fields.
+The default value of `use_multi_iscsi_portals` is `False`, which disables the experimental feature.